-Fresno, California, might not always be the most exciting place in the world, but they have one claim to fame that's out of this world.
-The Fresno Nightcrawler sightings began back in the 1990s, and have only occurred a few times since then.
-These strange beings are cryptids that look like pants, but are only a few feet high and just wandering through the street.
-There are only a few eyewitnesses in Fresno, but they do pop up on surveillance cameras, startling whoever has the misfortune to check the tapes the next day.
+Fresno, California, might not always be the most exciting place in the world, but it has one claim to fame that's out of this world.
+The Fresno Nightcrawler sightings began back in the 1990s and have only occurred a few times since then.
+These strange beings are cryptids that look like pants, but are only a few feet high and are seen just wandering around.
+There are only a few eyewitnesses in Fresno, but the Nightcrawlers do pop up on other surveillance cameras, startling whoever checks the CCTV tapes.

-Much video footage of cryptids is easily debunked by video analysis, but the weird thing about the nightcrawlers is that the videos seem to be legit.
-As goofy and awkward as these mysterious creatures may appear, faking them would prove to be a difficult task.
-So, then, what exactly are we seeing here?
+Much video footage of cryptids is easily debunked by video analysis, but the weird thing about the Nightcrawlers is that the videos seem to be legit.
+According to the experts on the Sci-Fi Channel's Fact or Faked, faking these mysterious creatures would prove to be a difficult task.
+So, what exactly is on these tapes?

-No one is entirely sure.
-Ghosts?
-Aliens?
-A possessed pairs of pants?
-One of the weirdest alien hoaxes ever concocted?
-We may never know, but the facts about the Fresno Nightcrawlers we do know are enough to leave anyone scratching their head.
+No one is entirely sure, but theorists propose the odd creatures could be ghosts, aliens, a possessed pair of pants, or one of the weirdest hoaxes ever concocted.
+No one may ever know for sure.
+However, the known facts about the Fresno Nightcrawlers are enough to leave viewers scratching their heads.

 They Began To Show Up On Video Footage In Fresno

 The Nightcrawlers began to emerge in the limelight in 2007.
 A homeowner in Fresno, California, decided to set up a security camera above the family garage.
 The man - only known as “Jose” - wanted to know why his dogs barked at night - in case there was an intruder or a strange animal lurking.

 What he saw the next day was enough to shock him into calling the police.
 The footage showed a pair of strange, small creatures, only a few feet in height.
 They walked almost surreally across the screen, and the family members figured it was these things that had caused their dogs to bark so much.